Programme

 Details TBC.

-Nicola Temple will be our Coordinator and the primary contact person for queries during the week in Hucklow.
+Angela Maher will be our Coordinator and the primary contact person for queries during the week in Hucklow.
 Nick Morrice will be our musical director.
-Rev. Michael Allured will be providing pastoral care and staff support as Minister for the Week.
-Theme speakers are TBC.
+Rev. Sheena Gabriel will be providing pastoral care and staff support as Minister for the Week.
+Theme speakers are to be confirmed and will be announced in early 2025.

 APPLY NOW USING OUR ONLINE FORM!
-Applications are due by 13th May 2024 (deadline extended).
+Applications are due by 22nd April 2025.
 A deposit of £100 is required for residential participants.
-Full payment of £75 is required for online participants.
-The balance will be due on 1st July 2024.
+Full payment of £90 is required for online participants.
+The balance will be due on 30th June 2025.

 Prices and Application Process